zhoutuo/flabby/README.md

 Copyright
 ---------
-All assets come from [here][2], as mentioned by that repository, the copyright belongs to the original **Flabby Bird** author.
+Most assets come from [here][2], as mentioned by that repository, the copyright belongs to the original **Flabby Bird** author.

+The rest is from the Internet.

 My project is merely for coding practice.

   [1]: https://github.com/photonstorm/phaser